Pancho Villa: German involvement in Villa's later campaigns

-Final years: guerrilla leader to hacienda owner, 1920–23
+Final years: leader to hacienda owner, 1920–23

-Following his unsuccessful military campaign at Celaya and the 1916 incursion into New Mexico, prompting the unsuccessful U.S. military intervention in Mexico to capture him, Villa ceased to be a national leader and became a guerrilla leader in Chihuahua.
+Following his unsuccessful military campaign at Celaya and the 1916 incursion into New Mexico, prompting the unsuccessful U.S. military intervention in Mexico to capture him, Villa ceased to be a national leader and became a leader in Chihuahua.
 While Villa still remained active, Carranza shifted his focus to dealing with the more dangerous threat posed by Zapata in the south.
 Villa's last major military action was a raid against Ciudad Juárez in 1919.
 Following the raid, Villa suffered yet another major blow after Felipe Angeles, who had returned to Mexico in 1918 after living in exile for three years as a dairy farmer in Texas, left Villa and his small remaining militia.
 Angeles later was captured by Carranza's forces and was executed on 26 November 1919.

 Villa continued fighting, and conducted a small siege in Ascención, Durango, after his failed raid in Ciudad Juárez.
 The siege failed, and Villa's new second-in-command, his longtime lieutenant Martín López, was killed during the fighting.
 At this point Villa agreed that he would cease fighting if it were made worth his while.

 On 21 May 1920, a break for Villa came when Carranza, along with his top advisers and supporters, was assassinated by supporters of Álvaro Obregón.
 With his nemesis dead, Villa was now ready to negotiate a peace settlement and retire.
 On 22 July 1920, Villa finally was able to send a telegram to Mexican interim President Adolfo de la Huerta, which stated that he recognized De la Huerta's presidency and requested amnesty.
 Six days later, De la Huerta met with Villa and negotiated a peace settlement.

 In exchange for his retirement from hostilities, Villa was granted a 25,000 acre hacienda in Canutillo, just outside Hidalgo del Parral, Chihuahua, by the national government.
 This was in addition to the Quinta Luz estate that he owned with his wife, María Luz Corral de Villa, in Chihuahua, Chihuahua.
 The last remaining 200 guerrillas and veterans of Villa's militia who were still loyal to him would reside with him in his new hacienda as well, and the Mexican government also granted them a pension that totalled 500,000 gold pesos.
 The 50 guerrillas who still remained in Villa's small cavalry would be allowed to serve as Villa's personal bodyguards.